OSI model

-The Open Systems Interconnection (OSI) model is a reference model developed by the International Organization for Standardization (ISO) that "provides a common basis for the coordination of standards development for the purpose of systems interconnection."
+The Open Systems Interconnection (OSI) model is a reference model published in 1984 by the International Organization for Standardization (ISO) that "provides a common basis for the coordination of standards development for the purpose of systems interconnection."

 In the OSI reference model, the components of a communication system are distinguished in seven abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

 The model describes communications from the physical implementation of transmitting bits across a transmission medium to the highest-level representation of data of a distributed application.
 Each layer has well-defined functions and semantics and serves a class of functionality to the layer above it and is served by the layer below it.
 Established, well-known communication protocols are decomposed in software development into the model's hierarchy of function calls.

-The Internet protocol suite as defined in and is a model of networking developed contemporarily to the OSI model, and was funded primarily by the U.S. Department of Defense.
+The Internet protocol suite as defined in and is a model of networking developed contemporaneously with the OSI model, and was funded primarily by the U.S. Department of Defense.
 It was the foundation for the development of the Internet.
 It assumed the presence of generic physical links and focused primarily on the software layers of communication, with a similar but much less rigorous structure than the OSI model.

 In comparison, several networking models have sought to create an intellectual framework for clarifying networking concepts and activities, but none have been as successful as the OSI reference model in becoming the standard model for discussing and teaching networking in the field of information technology.
 The model allows transparent communication through equivalent exchange of protocol data units (PDUs) between two parties, through what is known as peer-to-peer networking (also known as peer-to-peer communication).
 As a result, the OSI reference model has not only become an important piece among professionals and non-professionals alike, but also in all networking between one or many parties, due in large part to its commonly accepted user-friendly framework.